Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 -

-Absolutely.
 As a self-pay practice, I do not bill insurance.
-This preserves confidentiality for individuals working in classified or sensitive clearance positions.
+This supports confidentiality for individuals in classified or sensitive clearance positions, though it does not eliminate standard legal exceptions like mandated reporting.

 -